oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/install.md

 1. Download the latest WebLogic Kubernetes Toolkit UI (WKT UI) application installers from the [GitHub Releases section](https://github.com/oracle/weblogic-toolkit-ui/releases) of this repository.
-2. Simply run the appropriate installer for your operating system.
+2. Run the appropriate installer for your operating system.

 Each release has many assets, some of which are needed for the application’s auto-update functionality and are not intended to be used for installing the application.
 The following table lists the installer file names and their